Looking for free online learning resources?

-Much of the same materials previously found on the CDLP site are now available through the USA Learns website and the course “Practice English and Reading.”
+USA Learns (www.usalearns.org) includes much of the same materials previously found on the CDLP site through the course “Practice English and Reading.”
 There are eleven (11) units including Family, Health and Safety, Housing, Money and many others.
 Be sure to create an account to access the course.
 (You will need an email address and create a simple password.)

 In addition, if you are looking to learn more about subjects in science, history, social studies, English and more, check out HippoCampus.
 Here you can browse through thousands of online multimedia offerings, watch and interact with simulations, and use textbook resources available for many subject areas.

 TV411 allows you to Tune into Learning.
 This website will help you fine-tune your writing, expand your vocabulary, sharpen your math skills and explore science.

 For even more on math, check out EdReady!
 This website lets you get ready for math at many different levels.
 After taking an assessment, EdReady maps out a personal learning path for you.
 As you go through the course, you will see your progress toward your goal at the top of the page.
 You can enter the website as a guest just to check things out.
 If you want to keep track of your work, consider signing up and creating an account.

 The CDLP site served adult learners since 2005 and helped thousands meet their educational goals from around the world.
 Although the site is being retired, these resources should keep you on track for your future education goals.

 Visit these web sites for more learning activities.